KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 8. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 9. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 10. Recommendation: The README seems to have incorrect clone instructions.
 Please check the URL.
-11. Recommendation: Found `uses: actions/checkout@v5` in file `qc-check.yml`: Upgrade workflows to use actions/checkout@v6.
-12. Recommendation: Found `npm run` in file `qc-check.yml`: Prefer `node --run` over invoking npm run directly.
+11. Recommendation: Found `npm run` in file `qc-check.yml`: Prefer `node --run` over invoking npm run directly.
-13. Recommendation: There is no CHANGELOG file.
+12. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-14. Recommendation: There is no CODE_OF_CONDUCT file.
+13. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-15. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+14. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.
+15. Recommendation: 2 GitHub Actions jobs could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-Ctan by Infinitte](https://github.com/Infinitte/MMM-Ctan)